charonn0/RB-libvlc/README.md

 3. Copy the libvlc module into your project and save.

 ### Ensure the VLC shared libraries are installed
 Most systems do not have VLC (or libvlc) installed by default.
 You will need to ship the all the necessary files with your application.
 On Windows, these are `libvlc.dll`, `libvlccore.dll`, and the desired plugins in the `plugins` directory.
+For macOS refer to [this forum thread](https://forum.xojo.com/t/libvlc-macos-64bit/58798/9) for how to properly bundle the dylibs with your app.

 RB-libvlc will raise a PlatformNotSupportedException when used if all required DLLs/SOs/DyLibs are not available at runtime.